mozilla/firefox-translations-training/README.md

   All the required modules (for example `parallel`) should be preinstalled and loaded in ~/.bashrc

 It was tested on and Mozilla Slurm cluster using Singularity containers.
-The pipeline can aslo be launched on [CSD3 HPC](https://docs.hpc.cam.ac.uk/hpc/index.html) but the main issue is time limits for long runnign jobs.
+The pipeline can also be launched on [CSD3 HPC](https://docs.hpc.cam.ac.uk/hpc/index.html) but the main issue is time limits for long-running jobs.
 Increasing retries can help.

 ### Cloud mode

 Snakemake workflows can work on Kubernetes, Google Cloud Life Sciences and other cloud platforms.
-The pipeline was not tested in this mode and might require modificaiton.
+The pipeline was not tested in this mode and might require modification.

 Please refer to [Cloud execution](https://snakemake.readthedocs.io/en/stable/executing/cloud.html) section of Snakemake documentation.